 A visa is an official stamp in your passport authorizing you to travel, work, or study in that country for a specified length of time.
 Each country issues its own visas through its embassy and consulates located throughout the United States.
-In order to obtain a visa for your country of destination, apply through the embassy or consulate that includes the state of Michigan in its jurisdiction.

 It is important to remember: